-- We have seen its input language syntax and semantics, now comes the verification algorithm - Murphi needs 3 steps in order to verify or simulate a system - Assume you have described your system \mathcal{S} in the file model.m - the Murphi compiler (src/mu) is invoked on model.m and outputs a model.cpp file (unless there are errors...) - 2. the file model.cpp is compiled with a C++ compiler, giving the directory include/ as additional include directory; in this way, an executable file model is obtained - just execute model (with option -s for simulation; option -h gives an overview of all possible options) - Most important step 1 compilation options: - -c enables hash compaction (see the verification part; typically combined with -b) - -b values not aligned on bytes in the current state (verification will require less space, slightly more execution time) - The step 1 is accomplished by means of the 25 files in the src/ directory - Standard compiler implementation, with Flex lexical analyzer (mu.l) and Yacc parser (mu.y)
+- We have seen its input language syntax and semantics, now comes the verification algorithm - Murphi needs 3 steps in order to verify or simulate a system - Assume you have described your system $\mathcal S$ in the file model.m - 1. the Murphi compiler (src/mu) is invoked on model.m and outputs a model.cpp file (unless there are errors...) - 2. the file model.cpp is compiled with a C++ compiler, giving the directory include/ as additional include directory; in this way, an executable file model is obtained - 3. just execute model (with option -s for simulation; option -h gives an overview of all possible options) - Most important step 1 compilation options: - -c enables hash compaction (see the verification part; typically combined with -b) - -b values not aligned on bytes in the current state (verification will require less space, slightly more execution time) - Step 1 is accomplished by means of the 25 files in the src/ directory - Standard compiler implementation, with Flex lexical analyzer (mu.1) and Yacc parser (mu.y) - The main function, i.e. the one building model.cpp, is program::generate_code in cpp_code.cpp (called by main, in mu.cpp) - In short, program::generate_code uses the parse tree generated by Yacc to "implement" in C++ the guards and the bodies of the rules - The result goes in model.cpp, that as a consequence will contain the model-specific code

-- The main function, i.e. the one building model.cpp, is program::generate_code in cpp_code.cpp (called by main, in mu.cpp) - In short, program::generate_code uses the parse tree generated by Yacc to "implement" in C++ the guards and the bodies of the rules - The result goes in model.cpp, that as a consequence will contain the model-specific code - Let's have a closer look to model.cpp - Each Murphi variable v (local or global) corresponds to a C++ instance mu_v of the class mu_int (possibly through class generalizations) - Class mu__int is used to handle variables with max value 254 (255 is used for the undefined value) - For integer subranges with greater values, class mu_long is used; also mu_byte (equal to mu_int...) and mu_boolean exist - If v is a local variable, mu_v directly contains the value (attribute cvalue, in_world is false) - Otherwise, if v is global (as in Figs. 2 and 4), mu_v retrieves the value from a fixed-address structure containing the current state value (workingstate; in_world is true) - The main elements of class mu__int are listed in Fig. 1 - As for the byteOffset computation, program::generate_code simply computes the one for a variable mu_v mapping a Murphi variable v in the following way - Let M_1, \ldots, M_n be the upper bounds of the n variables preceeding the declaration of v - Let $b(x) = \lfloor \log_2(x+1) \rfloor + 1$ be the number of bits required to represent the maximum value x (plus the undefined value) - Let B(x) = 1 if $b(x) \div 8 = 0$ or b(x) = 8, 4 otherwise (i.e. only 1-byte or 4-bytes integers may be used) - Then, byteOffset(mu_v) = $\sum{i=1}^{n} B(M_i)$ - Note that workingstate has a fixed length, that is BLOCKS_IN_WORLD = $\sum{i=1}^{N} B(M_i)$, being N the number of all global variables; namely, the bits attribute of the class state (of which workingstate is an instance) has BLOCKS_IN_WORLD unsigned chars - We are now ready to have a glance at the Murphi assignment mapping in C++ - As an example, a = b; becomes mu_a = (mu_b);
+- Let's have a closer look to model.cpp - Each Murphi variable v (local or global) corresponds to a C++ instance mu_v of the class mu_int (possibly through class generalizations) - Class mu__int is used to handle variables with max value 254 (255 is used for the undefined value) - For integer subranges with greater values, class mu_long is used; also mu_byte (equal to mu_int...) and mu_boolean exist - If v is a local variable, mu_v directly contains the value (attribute cvalue, in_world is false) - Otherwise, if v is global (as in Figs. 2 and 4), mu_v retrieves the value from a fixed-address structure containing the current state value (workingstate; in_world is true) - The main elements of class mu_int are listed in Fig. 1 - As for the byteOffset computation, program::generate_code simply computes the one for a variable mu_v mapping a Murphi variable v in the following way - Let M_1, \ldots, M_n be the upper bounds of the n variables preceding the declaration of v - Let $b(x) = \lfloor \log_2(x+1) \rfloor + 1$ be the number of bits required to represent the maximum value x (plus the undefined value) - Let B(x) = 1 if $b(x) \le 8$, 4 otherwise (i.e. only 1-byte or 4-bytes integers may be used) - Then, byteOffset(mu_v) = $\sum{i=1}^n B(M_i)$ - Note that workingstate has a fixed length, that is BLOCKS_IN_WORLD = $\sum{i=1}^{N} B(M_i)$, being N the number of all global variables; namely, the bits attribute of the class state (of which workingstate is an instance) has BLOCKS_IN_WORLD unsigned chars - \bullet We are now ready to have a glance at the Murphi assignment mapping in C++ - As an example, a := b; becomes mu_a = (mu_b); - The operator () is redefined so that mu_b retrieves the value for b, either from itself (attribute cvalue) or from workingstate (thanks to valptr) - Then, the redefined operator = is called, so that mu_a updates the value for a to be equal to that of b, either from itself (attribute cvalue) or from workingstate